 2013

 Level Music Purchase is a senior project by Max Coburn (aka Maxo) that attempts to build a video-game-like soundtrack for different locations on the campus of SUNY Purchase.
 I've never been there, so I can't speak to its success in that mission, but I do love everything about it.
-There should be no doubt that Maxo is one of the most gifted composers of our time, and he's been hitting nonstop dingers since 2013.
+There should be no doubt that Maxo is one of the most gifted composers of our time, and they've been hitting nonstop dingers since 2013.
 But something really special is embedded in these 47 tracks.
 The reiteration of melodies and themes builds a system of familiarity that mirrors the way we inhabit routine spaces.
 The SNES sound palette creates an overall sense of warmth and wornness, while the construction of the individual songs is full of twists and variance.
 If this record was played by several guys with horns instead of EarthBound samples I think it would be a stellar jazz album, but instead it's a special gem of an even more interesting kind.

 Listen / buy